Hypotheses Testing from Complex Survey Data Using Bootstrap Weights: A Unified Approach: Concluding Remarks

 \section{Concluding Remarks}

-Many statistical agencies provide microdata files to analysts containing survey weights and several sets of associated replication weights, in particular bootstrap weights.
-Standard statistical packages often permit the use of survey weighted test statistics, and we have shown how to approximate their distributions under the null hypothesis by their bootstrap analogues computed from the bootstrap weights supplied in the data file.
-We studied weighted likelihood ratio tests and weighted score tests based on weighted score or estimating equations.
-It would be useful to extend our results to the case of imputation for missing item responses.
+Many statistical agencies provide microdata files containing survey weights and several sets of associated replication weights, in particular bootstrap weights.
+Standard statistical packages often permit the use of survey-weighted test statistics, and we have shown how to approximate their distributions under the null hypothesis by their bootstrap analogues computed from the bootstrap weights supplied in the data file.
+Using the bootstrap weights, we can easily apply hypothesis testing without using specialized software designed for complex survey data.
+We studied weighted likelihood-ratio tests and weighted score tests based on weighted score or estimating equations.

 We also studied the case of categorical data by developing bootstrap procedures for testing simple goodness of fit and independence in a two-way table.
-We plan to extend our bootstrap method for categorical data to testing hypotheses from multi-way tables of weighted counts or proportions, using a log-linear model approach proposed by \citet{rao1984chi}.
+We plan to extend our bootstrap method for categorical data to test hypotheses from multi-way tables of weighted counts or proportions, using a log-linear model approach proposed by \citet{rao1984chi}.

-Our theory depends on establishing bootstrap central limit theorems under the specified sampling design.
-We have established such theorems for simple random sampling without replacement, probability proportional to size sampling with replacement and Poisson sampling.
-We plan to establish similar central limit theorems for other sampling designs including stratified multi-stage sampling.
+Our theory depends on establishing bootstrap central limit theorems under the specified sampling designs, including Poisson sampling, probability proportional to size sampling with replacement and stratified multi-stage cluster sampling with clusters selected with replacement.
+Under general sampling designs, the bootstrap method of \citet{Antal_Tille_2011} may satisfy the bootstrap central limit theorem and can be used for hypothesis testing similarly, which is beyond the scope of this paper.
+The hypotheses we have discussed are special cases of the one considered in Section~4.2 of \citet{jiming2019robust}, so the theoretical properties of the proposed bootstrap method can also be investigated using the general method developed in Section~4.2 of \cite{jiming2019robust}.